KDE/kde-builder/doc/chapter_03/kde-builder-logging.md

 section, this value will be referred to as `${log-dir}`).

-Under `${log-dir}`, is a set of directories, one for every time that kdesrc-build was run.
+Under `${log-dir}`, is a set of directories, one for every time that kde-builder was run.
 Each directory is named with the date, and the run number.
-For instance, the second time that kdesrc-build is run on May 26, 2004, it would create a directory called `2004-05-26-02`, where the 2004-05-26 is for the date, and the -02 is the run number.
+For instance, the second time that kde-builder is run on May 26, 2004, it would create a directory called `2004-05-26-02`, where the 2004-05-26 is for the date, and the -02 is the run number.

-For your convenience, kdesrc-build will also create a link to the logs for your latest run, called `latest`.
-So the logs for the most recent kdesrc-build run should always be under `${log-dir}/latest`.
+For your convenience, kde-builder will also create a link to the logs for your latest run, called `latest`.
+So the logs for the most recent kde-builder run should always be under `${log-dir}/latest`.

-Now, each directory for a kdesrc-build run will itself contain a set of directories, one for every KDE module that kdesrc-build tries to build.
+Now, each directory for a kde-builder run will itself contain a set of directories, one for every KDE module that kde-builder tries to build.
 Also, a file called `build-status` will be contained in the directory, which will allow you to determine which modules built and which failed.